 The area has common space for teachers and students and it is reflective of the sun’s bright colors.

 Indeed, the creation of a large modern learning environment able to accommodate over 250 students represented a challenge in terms of creating appropriately scaled spaces, cost-effectiveness and efficient construction.

-In this case, the structure of the library emulated the concept of “Bee Hives”, that creates an opportunity for the staff to teach in and around the beehive as well as to send students to work in groups and or individually. (from St. Mary Primary School)
+In this case, the structure of the library emulated the concept of “Bee Hives”, which creates an opportunity for the staff to teach in and around the beehive as well as to send students to work in groups and or individually. (from St. Mary Primary School)

 Examples of Classroom Design Using Bright Colors